-Pediatric participants have an option to have a standardized set of physical measurements collected and recorded in HealthPro (Core Protocol section 7.5.1).
+Pediatric participants have an option to have a standardized set of physical measurements collected and recorded in the staff management platform (Core Protocol section 7.5.1).
 The baseline physical measurements include physiologic (e.g., blood pressure and heart rate) as well as anthropometric (e.g., height/length, weight, head and waist circumference) measurements; measurements requested by the program are age specific.
-See Appendix U1 for details on the eligibility criteria, collection, storage, and reporting of physical measurements in pediatric participants along with risks, benefits, access to physical measurement information and return of actionable health-related results.
+See Appendix U1 for details on the eligibility criteria, collection, storage, and reporting of physical measurements in pediatric participants along with risks, benefits.
 See Appendix U2 for communications related to physical measurements.